webauthz/handbook/README.md

   -H 'Authorization: Bearer <client_token>' \
   -X POST \
   --data '' \
-  '<webauthz_exchange_uri>?refresh_token=<refresh_token>'
+  '<webauthz_exchange_uri>?access_token=<access_token>'
 ```

 The authorization server validates the `client_token`, then
-validates the `refresh_token`.
+validates the `access_token`.

 The validation MUST include that the `client_token` is valid
-for a registered client, and that the `refresh_token` was issued to
+for a registered client, and that the `access_token` was issued to
 the same client.

+An authorization server MAY exchange
+an expired access token for a new one if the underlying permission
+has not expired.
+This is decided by the authorization server implementation.
+An authorization server MAY reject an exchange request for an expired
+access token.

-If all the checks pass, the authorization server generates the
+If all the checks pass, the authorization server generates a new
 `access_token` and responds to the application.

-The response format for a refresh exchange is the same as
+The response format for an access token exchange is the same as
 for the original exchange, and may look something like this:

 ```